LLNL/conduit/src/docs/sphinx/relay_io.rst

 The ``relay::io::IOHandle`` class provides a high level interface to query, read, and modify files.

 It provides a generic interface that is more efficient than the path-based interface for protocols like HDF5 which support partial I/O and querying without reading the entire contents of a file.
 It also supports simpler built-in protocols (conduit_bin, json, etc) that do not support partial I/O for convenience.
 Its basic contract is that changes to backing (file on disk, etc) are not guaranteed to be reflected until the handle is closed.
+Relay I/O Handle supports reading AXOM Sidre DataStore Style files.
 Relay I/O Handle does not yet support Silo or ADIOS.

 IOHandle has the following instance methods: